chcko/chcko/README.rst

 - a student to filter his problems
 - a teacher to see the problems of his classes or students

-From the left, omitted entries will be filled by the corresponding current context IDs.
+Omitted entries *on the left* will be filled by the corresponding current role IDs.
 Therefore a student only needs ``<problem>``, if it should be filtered at all.
 ``<..>`` are placeholders for the actual strings.